Northfield Bancorp (NFBK)

 AI Analysis | Feedback

-Mr. Jacobs joined Northfield in 2006 as Vice President and Controller, and was promoted to Senior Vice President in 2010.
+Mr. Jacobs joined Northfield in 2006 as Vice President and Controller and was promoted to Senior Vice President in 2010.
 He was appointed Chief Financial Officer in January 2013.
-Before joining Northfield, Mr. Jacobs was an audit manager with the international accounting and auditing firm KPMG LLP.
+In his role, he also oversees property management and physical security.
+Prior to joining Northfield, Mr. Jacobs was an audit manager with KPMG LLP.
 He is a Certified Public Accountant and holds a Bachelor of Science in Accounting from Georgian Court University.
-Mr. Jacobs also serves as a Director for the Center for Hope.
+Mr. Jacobs serves as a Director for the Center for Hope.

-Robin Lefkowitz, Executive Vice President – Chief Branch Administration, Deposit Operations & Business Development Officer
+Executive VP – Chief Branch Administration, Deposit Operations & Business Development Officer

-Ms. Lefkowitz oversees deposit operations for the bank and specializes in customer relationships and the growth of overall deposits across Northfield Bank's branch network.
+Ms. Lefkowitz oversees deposit operations for Northfield Bank.
 She holds a Bachelor of Arts Degree in Political Science from Brooklyn College and a Master of Business Administration Degree from Wagner College.
+She specializes in customer relationships and the growth of overall deposits.
 Ms. Lefkowitz serves as a Director for the Richmond University Medical Center Foundation, Woodbridge Township Economic Development Corporation, Integration Charter Schools, Woodbridge Arts Alliance, Eden II Foundation, and the Staten Island Economic Development Corporation.

 AI Analysis | Feedback